lbwright22ci/mow-and-more/README.md

 ## User Goals

-* A potential customer is looking on the internet to find someone reliable and skilled who has the correct tools and knowlegde to take care of the garden or outside property maintenance tasks which they are either no longer able to do or don't have the time/desire to do.
+* A potential customer is looking on the internet to find someone reliable and skilled who has the correct tools and knowledge to take care of the garden or outside property maintenance tasks which they are either no longer able to do or don't have the time/desire to do.
 * Things the website user wants to know about the business:
     * The range of services offered: can they get their grass cut?
 What about hedges or pressure washing the patio?
     * Will the job be done well?
     * Can I trust this person in my home?
 What do other people say about the quality of work?
-    * How long to jobs take and how much does it cost?
+    * How long do jobs take and how much does it cost?
     * Do you cover my area and what days of the week/hours of the day do you work?
     * How to get in touch and book a visit.